 In 1994, I began taking graduate courses in counseling, and found a full-time internship working at a community mental health center in Mesa, AZ.
 Most of my clients were children who had been diagnosed with Depression, Anxiety, ADHD, ADD, Bipolar Disorder, Pervasive Developmental Disabilities (Autism and Asperger's Syndrome), and Reactive Attachment Disorder.
 Through the therapeutic process, I worked with students on their study and learning skills, as well as helping them improve their social and communication skills.
 We also worked on ways to reduce test anxiety and stress.

-I specialize in tutoring English, Grammar, Spelling, Reading, Proofreading English, Writing, Literature and Vocabulary.
+I specialize in tutoring English, Grammar, Spelling, Reading, Proofreading English, Writing, Literature, and for preparing for the SAT.
 I love working with children in preschool and kindergarten, helping them get ready for the next year.
 Because each child is unique, I work at the child's level, using his or her interests and strengths to work on learning tasks.
-The student's learning style tells me which tutoring tools to use to help them in studying; auditory, visual and kinesthetic.
+The student's learning style tells me which tutoring tools to use to help them in studying: auditory, visual and kinesthetic.

 I believe it's the responsibility of an educator to find the best way to help children learn, making it fun for them.
 Consequently, I may use music, movement and play to help teach and improve students' focus and attention spans.

 I am results-oriented, so I ask for feedback and do not bill for a lesson if the student or parent is not satisfied with my services.

 I have some flexibility with my time, and a 24 hour cancellation policy.

 I bring my services to your home to help your student learn to improve his or her skills within the familiar home environment.
 It's always a joy to watch students improve, building up their confidences and skills.